 Who says all your kitchen cabinets need to be exactly the same for your space to look great?
-It’s not a hard and fast rule, and you can even create a space that looks stunning by using mismatched cabinets.
-All you have to do is make sure you’re designing with mismatched cabinets in mind – leaning into the fact that you have different cabinet styles instead of trying to hide it.
-With the right additions, combinations, and accents, you can create an inviting and even trendy-looking space using almost any two (or three or four) different kinds of cabinets.
-Follow these tips for designing with mismatched cabinets to ensure your space looks great:
+It’s not a hard and fast rule, and you can even create a space that looks stunning by intentionally using mismatched kitchen cabinets.
+All you have to do is make sure you’re designing your room with mismatched cabinets in mind.
+Work on leaning into the fact that you have different cabinet styles instead of trying to hide it.
+With the right combinations and accents, you can create an inviting space that’s on trend, using almost any two (or three or four) different kinds of cabinets.

 Use color strategically